thaibeouu/dotfiles/docs/_posts/2021-07-29-ruby-concurrency.md

 overcome this limitation by trying to achieve thread-safety without having to introduce GVL by design, e.g. [JRuby](https://github.com/jruby/jruby) (based on the Java Virtual Machine) and [TruffleRuby](https://github.com/oracle/truffleruby) (based on Oracle's GraalVM, hence practically JRuby's sibling), but we will not cover them within the scope of this article.

-- Threads can block
+With the MRI's GVL in mind, in the next sections we are going to take a look at how Rails handles concurrency by default, the alternative models and the prospects.

+### Threading and the Rails concurrency model

+Rails use [Puma](https://github.com/puma/puma) as its default web server.
+Being multi-threaded, Puma handles a new HTTP request by utilising the [thread pool](https://en.wikipedia.org/wiki/Thread_pool) from each of its forked process.
+Threads work fine in most cases because each request can be handled in a separate thread and usually resources are not needed to be shared between the requests.
+[Sidekiq](https://github.com/mperham/sidekiq) - your favourite job execution gem -
+also employs multiple threads for doing background processing.
+Apart from its apparent offerings, the use of threads also brings out some concerns that are not easy to be addressed:

-- Threads are expensive
+- Threads in MRI are OS-native ones, which are expensive to create and manage.
-- Threads are not truly parallel, due to the GVL
+- While multi-threading in MRI still helps with concurrency in general, threads are not truly parallel, due to the GVL.
-- Executions in each thread are non-deterministic
+- Executions in each thread are intrinsically non-deterministic.
+A single thread, without manual interference or an effective scheduler, can get stuck and hold the GVL indefinitely, thus blocks other threads.

+The Ruby MRI's maintainers have been attempting to tackle the above downsides by introducing non-thread models for achieving concurrency, namely an interface for scheduling Ruby fibers and an Actor-like abstraction named Ractor.
+We will do an overview of both shortly.

+### What are fibers
+I was surprised to find out that fibers were actually introduced since the MRI 1.9 in 2007, which in retrospective felt like a lifetime ago.
+By [definition](https://ruby-doc.org/core-3.0.2/Fiber.html), fibers are "primitives for implementing light weight cooperative concurrency in Ruby."

+#### Fiber scheduler

 ```ruby
 start = Time.now